-The department can confirm that there are no plans in place to share any data we receive as part of an immigrant’s application for a COVID-19 Pandemic Unemployment Payment with GNIB or the Department of Justice and Equality.
+The department can confirm that there are no plans in place to share any data we receive as part of an immigrant’s application for a COVID-19 Pandemic Unemployment Payment with GNIB or the Department of Justice.

 Rate of payment

 Rates of payment after 7 September 2021 are:

 Between €200 and €299.99

 €203 per week

 less than €200 per week

 *if you earned less than €200 per week and were on the €203 rate of payment up to 7 September 2021 the process of moving to a jobseeker’s payment was due to begin in early September.
 This has now been deferred until after all sectors have started to re-open in line with the Government Roadmap

 announced on Tuesday 31 August.
 If you are paid at this rate you will continue to receive a PUP payment until 26 October 2021 if eligible.

 At that point the process of your possible transition to a jobseeker's payment